ASM2AMQP/nasm-ampq-docker-k8s/README.md

 ### Kubernetes

-Who doesn't run their assembler programs in Kubernetes?
+Who doesn't run their assembly programs in Kubernetes?
 This way processes won't annoy you with their speed, and... when they crash!

 So, fire up the cluster: